Public Interest Externship

 The mission of S.T.A.R. is to support survivors of sexual trauma, improve systems response, and create social change to end sexual violence.
 As an extern at S.T.A.R., students will assist the staff by providing advocacy, counseling and legal services to survivors aged 12 and older at no cost.
 The staff creates a safe, supportive, confidential environment where survivors of any race, ethnicity, religion, gender, age, class or sexual orientation are welcomed and supported.

-Southeast Louisiana Legal Services (Baton Rouge and Covington Offices)
+Southeast Louisiana Legal Services (Baton Rouge, Covington, or New Orleans offices)

 SLLS is the largest public interest law firm in the state of Louisiana with offices in Hammond, Covington, New Orleans, and Marrero, Louisiana.
 SLLS’ Baton Rouge office provides civil legal services to low-income residents in a number of areas including, family law, consumer protection, housing, wills and successions, and public benefits.
 This is an excellent opportunity to gain experience in the wide variety of civil legal matters handled by SLLS’ attorneys.